-Kansas City Art Institute is a private, nonprofit school in an urban setting in Kansas City, Missouri.
-Kansas City Art Institute was founded in 1885 and now enrolls around 698 students a year, including 698 undergrads.
-Kansas City Art Institute offers on-campus housing for up to 229 students.
-Most students live in off campus housing, and 85% of students spend their weekends on campus .
+Kansas City Art Institute is a private, nonprofit school in the urban setting of Kansas City, Missouri.
+Kansas City Art Institute was founded in 1885 and enrolls 726 undergrads and no graduate students.
+Kansas City Art Institute offers housing for up to 229 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 85% of students stay on-campus and participate in campus events and social life.

 Planning to play sports?
 Kansas City Art Institute has many options for athletes.
 See them all and learn more about life at Kansas City Art Institute on the Student Life page.